 I have ALWAYS loved cheese, any kind of cheese, the stronger flavor, the better.
 A visit to a farmers’ market often affords me a taste of a new goat cheese.
 This love of goat cheese and talking to the local farmers at the markets has peaked my interest in agri-tourism.

 The definition of agri-tourism varies depending upon where you look.
 In a very broad sense, it is any agriculturally based operation or activity that brings visitors to a farm or ranch.
-Agri-tourism in Maine is so abundant and popular that there is a Maine Agri-Tourism Map with 137 stops across the state.
+Agri-tourism in Maine is so abundant and popular that there is a Maine Agri-Tourism Map with hundreds of stops across the state.
+One can use this tool from Get Real Maine to plan your Maine agritourism itinerary.

 One of my favorite activities is the meet and greet of the new offspring.
 The farms are open with staff available to answer questions, education programs, and products to purchase and taste.